f3d-app/f3d/doc/user/07-COMMANDS.md

 - `jump_to_keyframe 10` jump to keyframe 10.

 `jump_to_keyframe_relative`: A specific command to move the animation by a number of keyframes relative to the current keyframe, takes a keyframe offset as argument.
-When jumping between keyframes, the target keyframe index is adjusted to stay within the total number of available keyframes, avoiding invalid keyframe access.
+When jumping between keyframes, F3D adjusts the target keyframe index to stay within the total number of available keyframes, avoiding invalid keyframe access.
 eg:

 - `jump_to_keyframe_relative 0` jump to closest keyframe.